EstebanMontelongo/Pac-Man-Portal/README.md

 > Clone of the original Pac-Man game with a twist, you can use portals!

+> Missing :

-> Missing : Ghost movement AI and a few game functionalities, Ghost Master class all other ghosts should inherit from a master class
+  > Ghost movement AI

+  > a few game functionalities

+  > Ghost Master class all other ghosts should inherit from a master class

 # What I Learned